F1LT3R/robonaut/README.md

 Warning: Robot is packed full of religious convictions that other developers may strongly disagree with.

 Robonaut was haked together in 3 days, and is undoubtedly very brittle.
 It was designed to work with one open-source project ([markserv](https://github.com/markserv)).
-It is a very early tool that will likely nature alongside the code it is supporting.
+It is a very early tool that will likely mature alongside the code it is supporting.

 ## About